gem5/gem5/ext/pybind11/docs/upgrade.rst

     PYBIND11_DECLARE_HOLDER_TYPE(T, std::shared_ptr<T>)

-Continuing to do so won’t cause an error or even a deprecation warning, but it's completely redundant.
+Continuing to do so won't cause an error or even a deprecation warning, but it's completely redundant.